Indian Geography / Agriculture

 are Karnataka, Telangana, Andhra Pradesh,Bihar, Madhya Pradesh and Uttar Pradesh.

-- Different types of pulses are Peas, Lentils, Red gram, Green gram, Black Gram, etc. Pulses are cultivated only under Rainfed areas that is in
+- Different types of pulse crops in India are Peas, Lentils, Red gram, Green gram, Black Gram, etc. Pulses are cultivated only under Rainfed areas

 - The production and yield levels since independence is stagnant for pulses.
 It is one of the area of concern in Indian agriculture.
 Per capita availability

-of pulses is around 34 gm/day/head, but National Institution of Nutrition recommended 78 gm/day/head.
-We are importing pulses mainly from Myanmar.
+of pulses is around 34 gm/day/head, but National Institution of Nutrition, Hyderabad recommended 78 gm/day/head.
+We are importing pulses mainly from

 - It is a cheap source of protein in Indian food.
 Deficiency in protein results in stunted growth.